Getting Started

 Noise Cancellation

-Check out the C functions and data structures here.
+Check out the C++ API here.

 Example

+The technical integration of Krisp Audio SDK should have correct sequence of functions invocation.
 The following example shows how to use the exposed functions.
 For more details, please refer to the sample apps.

 }